codeface-io/mac-stack/README.md

 ## What?

-This project allows me to `update`/setup a developer Mac with one command.
+Mac Stack allows to `update`/setup a developer Mac with one command.

 In principle, this covers the complete software stack, including command line tools, apps, VS Code extensions, fonts, dot files, programming languages, version managers and app/system settings.